Help Save Smardale Gill Viaduct

 Smardale Gill Viaduct was designed by Cumbrian engineer Sir Thomas Bouch for the South Durham and Lancashire Union Railway in 1861 to carry coke to the steel works in Barrow.
 Constructed of local sandstone it towers 90 feet above the valley and its 14 x 30ft arches span 553ft across the valley.

 Thirty years after the Trust saved it, Smardale Gill Viaduct is once again in need of substantial renovation.
 In a recent comprehensive survey structural engineers found that water penetration has caused significant damage to the stonework.
-The viaduct deck is in urgent need of waterproofing and new drainage to prevent further deterioration.
-Only then can the major repairs to several of the stone piers of the viaduct be conducted.
+The viaduct deck was in urgent need of waterproofing and new drainage to prevent further deterioration.
+Thanks to the help of our supports, funders and the members of the public who kindly donated, we raised the funds to do these repairs in June 2023.
+We now need to raise funds urgently to repair the stonework.

 Eden Viaducts is asking for help to raise the funds needed for this important Victorian monument and has launched a Just Giving fundraising campaign.